claytv/DEND-Capstone-Project/README.md

 * [US Flight Data](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236) - Flight data for US flights from 2009 - 2019
 * [US Demographics Data](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data) - Demographics for US cities
 ## DATABASE SCHEMA
 I chose this schema because it allowed for the data to be easily understood and easy to query.
+The flight and weather data each reference the cities and time table so it felt correct to design my schema around these two tables.
+Demographics table also references the cities table which allows for a relationship to be made between flights, weather and demographics.

 ### Staging Tables
 * staging_weather